stevemac321/RemoteSignalProcessor/README.md

 # Voltage Analyzer
+(pair this client-host native Linux application with the EmbeddedEthernet project: https://github.com/stevemac321/EmbeddedEthernet).
 This repository hosts a terminal-based application built using `ncurses` that processes and analyzes voltage samples transmitted over Ethernet.
 The application captures real-time Ethernet packets from a microcontroller, parses the data, and performs various analyses, including signal processing techniques such as Fast Fourier Transform (FFT), matrix operations, and statistical analysis.

 ## Project Overview